-The capias does not expire unless recalled by the issuing court.
+• The capias does not expire unless recalled by the issuing court.

-- Arrest defendant. - Take defendant immediately before the judge that issued the capias. - If the judge that issued the capias is unavailable or the court date stated in the capias is on a date different than the date the defendant is arrested, place the defendant in county jail.
+- Arrest defendant. - Take defendant immediately before the judge that issued the capias.

+If the judge that issued the capias is unavailable or the court date stated in the capias is on a date different than the date the defendant is arrested, place the defendant in county jail if directed to do so in the writ.
+If not directed to do so by the writ, seek guidance from the issuing court.
+TJCTC recommends discussing with the county attorney to develop a county/departmental policy for handling this situation.

-- A capias issued under Chapter 157.102 of the Family Code shall be treated as an arrest warrant and shall be entered into the computer records for outstanding warrants and disseminated by the TCIC and NCIC Crime Information Centers. - A writ of attachment for a person is handled like a capias where the person is taken immediately before the court that issued the writ or to some other place stated in the writ.
+- A capias issued under Section 157.066 or 157.102 of the Family Code shall be treated as an arrest warrant and shall be entered into the computer records for outstanding warrants and disseminated by the TCIC and NCIC Crime Information Centers.
+The fee for serving a capias issued under this law is the same as the fee for service of a civil writ generally. - A writ of attachment for a person is handled like a capias where the person is taken immediately before the court that issued the writ or to some other place stated in the writ.
+However, if the writ of attachment does not authorize taking the person to jail if the court is unavailable, TJCTC recommends getting guidance from the issuing court and/or the county attorney before taking the person to jail.